MountainLovers/fake-face-detection/detect.md

 - the MSR algorithm can be regarded as an optimized high pass filter, thus it can effectively preserve the high frequency components which is discriminative between the real and fake faces.

 - 2 complementary information
   - RGB:  contains the detailed facial information yet is sensitive to illumination
   - MSR: invariant to illumination yet contains less detailed facial information

+- A **learning-based fusion method** inspired by attention mechanism to effectively fuse above two features.

 #### II.
 Method